Stirling is located in central Scotland and is another great base for families wanting to explore all that Scotland has to offer.

 There’s a ton of history in the city itself, not least at Stirling Castle, perched on a rocky outcrop by the town centre, as well as lots of adventure activities and places to visit close by.

-There are plenty of things to do in Stirling with kids, so we’ve listed a few of our favourites.
+And, of course, there are plenty of things to do in Stirling with kids, so we’ve listed a few of our favourites. for this popular area.

 Table of Contents

 At Stirling Castle, you can experience interactive exhibits and gorgeous castle views.
 Situated high on a rocky hill, the views from the castle are worth a visit alone!
 But that may not be the most appealing thing for children, of course.